edwinbulter/quote-lambda/README.md

 >sam init --runtime java11 --dependency-manager maven --name quote-lambda

 But the structure is not ideal.
-Restructure it by putting src in the root of your project.
+Restructure it by moving src to the root of your project.

 ### Create a template.yml
 Example contents: